Installation¶

 Testing related:

-• Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin and Linux running gfortran with openMPI.
+Nightly regression testing is limited to a small subset of the ESMF test platforms, including Darwin and Linux with the gfortran and intel compilers.